cantaruttim/employee_system/README.md

 [DEVELOPING]

-An small aplication that we can see our location on map
+The goal is to develop a web application that allows users to view their current location on a map and record their work hours through the system.

 # System
 Build in two parts.
 Front and Backend.